J Cole, whose mother supported him as a postal worker when he was a kid. Pic Courtesy of the artist & NPR

 But, basically, I didn’t grow up – my pops – my parents got divorced before I was of conscious age.
 But when the divorce was final, we had to move from this military base to, like, this real, real rough neighborhood, this trailer park – and not like Eminem 8 Mile.
 Kid Rock-style.
 This is just the hood on wheels, you know what I mean?
 This is like – so from that neighborhood, which really woke me up.
 That neighborhood was like a reality check for me.
 Cause I was like four – maybe four, five – and I remember what the other neighborhood was like, which was, like, safe.
 You know what I mean?
 And then this neighborhood was like, “Oh!”
 You know what I mean?
 Like, “Oh, this – OK.
 It’s a little different over here.”
 Like, “I gotta walk with my shoulders up in this place.”
 And it was just like – it really showed me, like, OK, the world is more like this, and not like that place you was living at.

-And from there we moved to this house on Lewis Street, which was this really tiny house.
-But compared to that neighborhood it was amazing.
+And from there we moved to this house on Lewis Street, which was one of many tiny houses that could be found in the area.
+Even though it was slightly smaller than average, it was still a place that we could call home.
+Compared to that neighborhood, it was amazing.
 And then my mom would eventually meet her boyfriend who would become my stepfather.
 And they got married, combined their two $30,000 incomes and we’ve just entered another tax bracket.
 And then we moved to Forest Hills Drive, which was a life-changing experience for me, cause I got my own room.
 We had a front yard.
 We had a driveway.
 It was just a real nice home that felt like we really was barely in there.
 You know what I mean?

 COLE: When I moved away to college – mind you, that’s the house that I started rapping in.
 I got my first beat machine, made my first beats, wrote my first song, first girlfriends, first crushes, made the basketball team, got my first jobs, learned how to drive.
 All these memories associated with adolescence was in this house.
 So it’s a special place to me.
 My mother, it was a place for her where this marriage that she probably wasn’t – absolutely wasn’t – supposed to be in in the first place, she watched that deteriorate.
 You know what I mean?
 In that house.
 So for me it was amazing memories.
 I got my own room.
 I really became a loner and real introverted and like, you know?